Mathew005/workflow-engine/README.md

 This project is a powerful, declarative AI workflow engine built on LangGraph.
 It enables developers to define complex, multi-step AI and business logic pipelines using simple YAML files.
 The engine is designed to be highly extensible, allowing for the creation of reusable components (sub-workflows) and custom Python code nodes for maximum flexibility.

-The entire system is observable through a Streamlit web interface, providing real-time execution logs, data flow visualization, and a clear view of the Directed Acyclic Graph (DAG) for any given workflow.
+The entire system is observable through a Streamlit web interface, which provides:
+*   Real-time, color-coded visualization of the main workflow's Directed Acyclic Graph (DAG) as it executes.
+*   Dynamic, real-time rendering of sub-workflow DAGs when they are invoked.
+*   Detailed execution logs, showing the data flowing in and out of each step.
+*   Complete error reporting and tracebacks for easier debugging.

 ## Core Concepts